hideya/langchain-google-genai-ex/ARCHITECTURAL_DECISIONS.md

 # Architectural Decisions: Why We Fix at invocationParams() Level

+> **📅 Research Date**: This architectural analysis is based on research conducted on August 31, 2025, examining LangChain.js ecosystem design patterns and alternative approaches to schema compatibility.
+Technology stacks evolve rapidly, so please verify current best practices.

 ## Overview

 This document explains the architectural decisions behind `@hideya/langchain-google-genai-ex`, specifically why we chose to fix schema compatibility at the `invocationParams()` level rather than at the root cause (`zodToJsonSchema`) or other upstream levels.